hhd-dev/hhd/readme.md

 HHD remaps the touchpad of the legion go to the DS5 touchpad.
 The playstation driver does not support right clicking.
 Switch to d-input to enable the touchpad when you're in the desktop.
-You can also disable touchpad emulation in the config.
+You can also disable touchpad emulation in the config or use evdev emulation which does not use the touchpad.

 ### HandyGCCS
 HHD replicates all functionality of HandyGCCS for the Legion Go, so it is not